Last Updated on

 The most important lesson I learned was to respond as quickly as possible to emerging events and updates.

 Not hip to what's happening in your niche?
-Try browsing the front page of reddit, checking out hashtags on Twitter (which often breaks the news before media outlets do) or see what's trending on Yahoo.
+Try browsing the front page of reddit or checking out hashtags on Twitter.

 Okay – but what about posts that aren’t about breaking news or time-sensitive topics?